sahusuneel777/google-gemini-clone/README.md

 ### Core Features

-- **Chat Interface:** Provides a dedicated interface for interacting with the Gemini model in a conversational style.
+- **Chat Interface:** Provides a dedicated interface for interacting with the Gemini model(gemini-2.0-flash) in a conversational style.
 - **Simulated Typing Effect:** Enhances the user experience by mimicking a natural typing effect during responses.
 - **Google Gemini Integration:** Utilizes the capabilities of the Google Gemini model for generating informative responses.